 Luckily, taking ADO buses in Mexico doesn’t require draining the average person’s bank account, nor do you have to worry about as many potential fees and add-ons as booking a flight.

 But the one fee you do need to be mindful of is that asistencia total insurance fee.

 This fee costs a few dollars at most, so it’s not the end of the world.
 But you can purchase one or more tacos with the amount it costs, and the headache of filing a claim if you need to use the insurance probably isn’t worth the money you’d lose on your bus ticket.

 The area to uncheck this asistencia total box is pretty obvious on ADO’s online booking website.

-But if you don’t want this insurance and you’re purchasing your ticket in person, be sure to have the ticket agent remove the fee.
+But if you don’t want this insurance and purchase your ticket in person, be sure to have the ticket agent remove the fee.
 From my experience, they automatically include it otherwise.

 Navigating ADO Bus Terminals

 ADO’s bus terminals range in size, amenities, and modernness, depending on the city.